help us make more films

 Funding

-Each of our 30-minute documentaries takes around four months to complete and costs around £20,000.
-This includes the full production costs, community outreach and creation of educational materials.
+Each of our documentaries takes around six months to complete and costs up to £40,000.
+This includes the full production as well as community outreach and creation of screening packs and educational materials.

 We launched this project with a generous bequest from a private individual who cared deeply about nature and the environment.